dissyulina/trivia-world/README.md

 I ran into several issues and bugs while developing the website.
 Some of the tough ones are listed below, along with the solutions that successfully solved them.

-1. **Issue**: During the coding process I made one aggregate JS file for spinning the wheel, for fetching API, and for displaying the questions.
+1. **Issue**: During the developing process I made one aggregate JS file for spinning the wheel, for fetching API, and for displaying the questions.
 I made the logic separately at first and had difficulty connecting the topic result from the wheel and then fetch API according to that topic (I tried to pass the topic as a parameter for fetch function but it didn’t work).
 It took me 1 full day to search and try and I was still stuck.
 I contacted tutor support, and Sean from Code Institute helped me to solve the problem.
 The problem was the code for fetching already worked before the wheel spun, so the topic parameter could not be passed.

    **Solution**: The solution was to separate the JS file between the code to make the wheel spin (and linked it to the Wheel page), and the code for fetch request (and linked it to the Question page).
 The topic result from the wheel’s JS file is saved into the local storage, and then on the other JS file, get the topic result back, to then be passed to the fetch function.
 This solution made me learn about using local and session storage which then become a key knowledge throughout the project, especially in storing and getting achievements.